Houthem Formation

 Parent unit Chalk group

-Child unit
+Child units

 Lithological description This marine entity consists of soft, pale grey to pale yellow, mostly coarse and porous limestone with firm shell layers and limestone knolls.
 The basal part looks more greenish and contains glauconite grains.
 At the contact with the underlying Maastricht Fm, a hard layer with bioturbations (“hardground”) is found.